 We're here to help.
 Check out our tools and tips on how to stay in control of your electricity costs, and if you need support with paying your power bill please call us on 0800 456 222.

 We’ve been a Five Star Partner of the Starship Foundation since 2001 and during that time our customers have joined forces and raised millions for our national children’s hospital.
-They’ve helped the team at Starship provide world-class care and helped Starship kids experience a little bit of wonderful, with projects like the 360° Experience, the Script for Paediatrics App and more.
+They’ve helped the team at Starship provide world-class care and helped Starship kids experience a little bit of wonderful.
 See details below.

 It’s easy to add a small donation to your monthly bill and you can make a real impact for our kiwi kids too.